Many Will Enter, Few Will Win: Cost and Sensitivity of Exploratory Dynamics: Kinetic Proofreading in the ribosome

 From this relation (plotted in Fig.~\ref{fig:avgnf}), we again see the three regimes for the error rate.
 For the lowest error rates ($f \rightarrow f_\text{min}$), the proofreading process becomes exceedingly wasteful as $\left<n\right>$ goes to infinity.
 For the highest error rates ($f\rightarrow f_\text{passive}$), the excess hydrolysis count goes to 0: there is no waste, but the system also loses the accuracy boost due to proofreading.
 In the intermediate plateau regime, corresponding to $f_\text{min} \ll \left\{ff_\text{passive}, f\right\} \ll f_\text{passive}$, the hydrolysis count is approximated by $\left<n\right> \approx g e^{-\Delta_1}$.
 The plateau becomes wider, accessing lower error rates, when there is greater discrimination for release of correct versus wrong tRNAs (higher $\Delta_2$, or larger ratio of $f_\text{passive}/f_\text{min}$).

-The plateau region implies that a relatively low error rate, close to the thermodynamic limit, can be achieved with only a modest cost in terms of the number of excess hydrolysis events.
-From published estimates of the kinetic parameters for translational elongation~\cite{ogle2002selection}, we assume a binding discrimination energy in the range of $\Delta_1 \approx 2-4 k_bT$, comparable to a couple of hydrogen bonds, and a $g=20$ fold-excess of wrong amino acids.
-The average excess hydrolysis count in the intermediate regime is then $\left<n\right> \approx 0.3-2.7$.
+The plateau region implies that a relatively low error rate, close to the thermodynamic limit, can be achieved with only a modest cost in terms of futile hydrolysis events.
+From published values of kinetic parameters, the appropriate discrimination energies for initial unbinding and post-hydrolysis release steps are $\Delta_1 \approx 4, \Delta_2 \approx 8$ (see Appendix A).
+These values place the system within the plateau region, with the number of excess hydrolyses expected to be quite low (on the order of $\left<n\right> = 0.1$).
+We note that the error rate corresponding to realistic parameters is roughly an order of magnitude higher than the minimum possible rate, a feature that may arise from the need to optimize for speed as well as energy cost~\cite{banerjee2017elucidating}.

-The difference in release rates from the activated state is not well characterized.
-However, so long as its value is high enough to enable the plateau region to extend beyond the desired error rate for translational elongation, $\Delta_2$ does not substantially affect the expected number of hydrolysis events per incorporated amino acid.
-For a typical error rate of $f \approx 10^{-4}$, this requires $\Delta_2 \gtrsim 9-11$, depending on the specific value of binding energy selected.
-For release discrimination energies that are more than $(\log 2) k_bT$ below this cutoff value, the desired error rate cannot be achieved at any cost of excess hydrolyses.

-Overall, despite the high excess concentration of wrong amino acids, the energetic cost per elongation step is quite low -- in the range of $1.3-3.7$ GTP molecules hydrolyzed per new amino acid incorporated.
-This is due largely to the fact that the binding energy $\Delta_1$ provides an initial non-energy-consuming discrimination step, such that $30-80^\%$ of the tRNAs reaching the activated state are already bearing the correct amino acid.
-Without this discrimination in the binding energy, the ribosome would need to hydrolyze on average $20$ GTP molecules to incorporate each amino acid, in order to achieve the necessary low error rates in translation.
+Overall, despite the excess concentration of wrong amino acids, the energetic cost per elongation step is quite low, with little more than one GTP molecule hydrolyzed per new amino acid incorporated.
+This is due largely to the fact that the binding discrimination $\Delta_1$ provides an initial non-energy-consuming filter, such that over $90^\%$ of the tRNAs reaching the hydrolyzed state are already bearing the correct amino acid.
 In the clubhouse analogy, even a rough selection of who comes through the swinging doors can greatly reduce the number of identity checks the demon has to perform.